 Objectives of the service

-The Class@cross project intends to develop a SATCOM solution integrated with the new 5G technology aiming at offering an Education Outreach platform accessible from any ICT device in order to enrich the educational opportunities with special regard to the social factors and cultural and scientific contents.
-The service developed will be the first for distance Education Outreach and will contribute to extend the range of learning opportunities.
-Research and scientific centres and cultural institutions become the content providers that integrate the educational and didactic contents developed by teachers, valorizing the rich heritage of scientific and cultural contents largely available.
-Thanks to both the satellite and 5G technology, end users – located at their own home/schools – can access these contents in a “live” way going beyond the virtual tour already available on the market and living an effective experience almost as the user was physically present.
-Moreover, research and scientific centres and cultural institutions encourage direct application, enhancement and use of knowledge in order to contribute to the social, cultural and economic development of society.
+The Class@cross project has developed a Satcom based solution aiming at offering an Education Outreach platform accessible from any ICT device in order to enrich the educational opportunities with special regard to the social factors and cultural and scientific contents.
+The developed service is contributing to extend the range of learning opportunities.
+Research and scientific centres and cultural institutions are the content providers that integrate the educational and didactic contents developed by teachers, valorising the rich heritage of scientific and cultural contents largely available.
+Thanks to Class@cross platform, users – located at their own home/schools – access contents “live” going beyond the virtual tour already available on the market and living an effective experience almost as the user was physically present.

 Users and their needs